sociocs/sociocs-docs/api/contacts/add-bulk.md

 order: -200
 ---

 Add new contacts in bulk.
 When a given phone number already exists, it updates existing contact.
+If existing contact gets updated, all information gets overwritten, including all extra fields.

 ## Method